dnmvisser/nagios-check-open-resolver/README.md

 ### Requirements

-* Python 3.x or newer
+* Python 3.6 or newer
+* dnspython; either with `pip3 install dnspython`, or using your system packager, for example on Debian: `apt-get install python3-dnspython`

 ### Usage